TEG-Blue · The Emotional Gradient Blueprint

 Safety with others — social engagement and co-regulation are available.

-ChronicConnection / Belonging — safety is displayed without full access
+ChronicConnection / Belonging — safety is performed or approximated without settled access

 3. A↔BSafety Checking